A Thermodynamic Structure of Asymptotic Inference: Appendix 1: Sensory background

 This appendix summarizes the empirical and theoretical background of the sensory work that motivated the present paper.
-The goal is not to re-derive the full sensory theory, but to show how the \emph{ideal sensory unit} (cf Section~\ref{sec:inference}) reproduces results and predictions reported previously.
+The goal is not provide a full account of the entire theory, but to show how the \emph{ideal sensory unit} (cf Section~\ref{sec:inference}) reproduces results and predictions reported previously.
 Full details of the theory can be found elsewhere, e.g. \cite{wong2025universal}.